faizhaque/HCI-Group6/README.md

 Step 3: Run the Application:

-Run application by using this command in terminal: streamlit run app.py
+Run application by using this command in the terminal: streamlit run app.py

 Once in the app, Sign up and create account.
-Then Login and you will be able to view everything.
+Login and you will be able to view everything.

 If you need assistance or need to contact us here is our uf emails: